notalwaysquiet/waswiz/waswiz_supported_features.md

 # waswiz Supported Features

-## Features
+## Config Items
-websphereVariables (cell or node level only) jaasAuthEntry (cell level only) virtualHostWebserverEntry
+* websphereVariables (cell or node level only)
+* jaasAuthEntry (cell level only)
+* virtualHostWebserverEntry
-server
+* server
-serverConfigurationArchive
+* serverConfigurationArchive
-jvmCustomProperty (server level)
+* jvmCustomProperty (server level)
-jvmProcessDefinition (server level)
+* jvmProcessDefinition (server level)
-jvmLogRolling (server level)
+* jvmLogRolling (server level)
-transactionService (server level)
+* transactionService (server level)
-webContainer (server level)
+* webContainer (server level)
-webContainerThreadPool (server level)
+* webContainerThreadPool (server level)
-webContainerCustomProps (server level)
+* webContainerCustomProps (server level)
-dataSource (cluster level if server is clustered, server level otherwise) queue (cluster level if server is clustered, server level otherwise) queueConnectionFactory (cluster level if server is clustered, server level otherwise) jmsActivationSpec (cluster level if server is clustered, server level otherwise) sessionReplicationDomain (cluster level only) sharedLibrary (cluster level if server is clustered, server level otherwise) asynchBeanWorkManager (cluster level if server is clustered, server level otherwise)
+* dataSource (cluster level if server is clustered, server level otherwise)
+* queue (cluster level if server is clustered, server level otherwise)
+* queueConnectionFactory (cluster level if server is clustered, server level otherwise)
+* jmsActivationSpec (cluster level if server is clustered, server level otherwise)
+* sessionReplicationDomain (cluster level only)
+* sharedLibrary (cluster level if server is clustered, server level otherwise)
+* asynchBeanWorkManager (cluster level if server is clustered, server level otherwise)

 ## Actions
 There is a default action every time waswiz is run, which is to inspect the WAS cell it is connected to.
 You can also run this action from a menu item, e.g., for verification purposes after you have made a change.